-- 8 tbsp coconut whipped cream – see below
+- 8 tablespoon coconut whipped cream - see below

-- 4 tbsp cranberry sauce (hope you made my orange cranberry sauce with a few cranberry chunks!)
+- 4 tablespoon cranberry sauce (hope you made my orange cranberry sauce with a few cranberry chunks!)

-- 4 tbsp ginger nut cookie crumb (or any other spiced cookie crumb)
+- 4 tablespoon ginger nut cookie crumb (or any other spiced cookie crumb)

 Coconut Whipped Cream

 - ½ can cold coconut milk (fatty part only) 200 ml

 - 35 gr powdered sugar

 - The day before; place a can of coconut milk in the fridge.
 This firms up the fat, making it easier to cream.